bigeasy/cadence/diary.md

 would catch all errors, but really what I want to do is pass the error handling strategy as the last argument because without it there is no context for the error.

+### Documentation

+I believe that my exmaples would be better expressed in a giant proof test, so that I can have namespaces for each test, and so I can copy and paste from it, so each step in the proof test becomes part of my documentation.